MUbarak123-56/image-digit-scquantathon/README.md

 ![First Attempt](images/qcnn_z_feature_map.png)

 After struggling to get a stabilized result with the algorithm above, it was crucial to explore simpler methods.
 Moreover, the algorithm above took a long period to train (about 200 seconds per epoch).
 As this project was part of a 24-hour hackathon, results needed to be obtained immediately so they can be used to improve the model.
 Hence, simplicity was very essential.

+#### HQNN

 Two propositions were made for improving the model.
 The first one focused on using the HQNN layer that A Senokosov et. al used in their [paper](https://arxiv.org/abs/2304.09224) that came out in 2024.
 Below are two images highlighting the first method.

 ![HQNN](images/QuantumNet.png)